Case Study of a Patient with Complex Health Needs

 This assignment reviews a case study of a patient with complex health needs.
 The care that was provided will be analyzed and evaluated.
 The objective is to highlight how complex health needs pose challenges for healthcare professionals.
 The pathological processes will be briefly explored to show how the patient’s care needs have occurred.
 The care that has been provided in the care study will be evaluated with supporting evidence, including legislation, policy, and guidelines.
 The patient’s health has been approached holistically and has been viewed as an individual (Brooker,2007) to ensure this, behavioral, cultural, and social aspects of care will all be evaluated to determine how these factors have impacted the patient’s care.

 To protect the patient’s confidentiality and adhere to the guidelines of the Nursing and Midwifery Council (NMC, 2015), I am going to rename the patient Tom.
-The patient was an inmate at the prison in which my placement took place; he attended the nursing clinic three times weekly for a number of reasons.
-His main medical issue was a reoccurring venous leg ulcer on his left leg, for which he received a number of different treatments, eventually discovering compression treatment was in the best interests of the patient’s health.
+The patient was an inmate at the prison in which my placement took place; he attended the nursing clinic three times weekly for several reasons.
+His main medical issue was a reoccurring venous leg ulcer on his left leg, for which he received many different treatments, eventually discovering compression treatment was in the best interests of the patient’s health.
 The patient had many issues with different aspects of his health, which made his nursing care very complex.
 The leg ulcer originated because the patient was a previous intravenous drug user.
 Literature indicates that leg ulcers are more common in the older generation (Finlayson et al, 2008); however, Tom was only 34.
 This introduced many social and physiological issues, such as body image, and Tom found it a very embarrassing problem as his ulcer would often have an odor.
 Therefore, Tom faced many emotional challenges.
 The environment in which the care was provided introduced many complications as it raised many issues with the social aspect of care.
 Also, pain management was difficult to control as the prison had many limitations to prevent any further risks to the patient’s health.
 Tom also had many mental health issues, which made his compliance with treatment very challenging.
 Research suggests that patients with mental health problems generally have more issues with physical health (Latoo et al, 2013).
-Alongside the listed health issues, they struggled with an unhealthy diet and poor nutrition and consequently were under nursing care for weekly monitoring., this posed further complications with the healing of the infected leg ulcer and the patient’s self-esteem.
-This patient struggled with many complex challenges both with nursing interventions and mental health.
+Alongside the listed health issues, they struggled with an unhealthy diet and poor nutrition and consequently were under nursing care for weekly monitoring., This posed further complications with the healing of the infected leg ulcer and the patient’s self-esteem.
+This patient struggled with many complex challenges, both with nursing interventions and mental health.

 There are many different definitions of what leg ulcers are, Nelson, Cullum, and Jones (2006) suggest that an ulcer is the loss of skin on the leg or foot, which usually takes longer than six weeks to heal.
 In the case study Tom is suffering from a venous leg ulcer due to previous intravenous drug use.
 Venous leg ulcers occur from venous valve incompetency and calf muscle insufficiency; therefore, this leads to venous stasis and hypertension.
 The final result of this pathological process is that the microcirculatory changes and causes localized ischemia (SIGN, 2010).
 This process can be continuous and the ulcer can reoccur and change in shape.